 - A full list of required heath documentation can be found here: Download health requirements

 - Please be aware that although you register your child for school, they will not be able to start school until all immunization requirements are met.
 Please be sure to review the regulations so that your child is compliant.
 It is important to note that different countries have different requirements, so students enrolling from outside of the United States may be missing one or more of our required immunizations.
 These include the Tdap vaccine, 2 MMR, and the 4 Polio vaccines.
 Massachusetts Department of Public Health requires that can additional vaccine be given if Measles, Mumps, Rubella, or Varicella is given prior to the first birthday.

-nurse will assist families to determine if students do not meet the
+- A nurse will assist families to determine if students do not meet the requirements.